 The Xiphos Technologies Q-card portfolio features low-cost, embedded nodes for control, processing and interface applications.
 Q-Cards combine a small form factor with broad networking, processing and I/O capabilities.
 They use a hybrid environment of powerful CPUs and reprogrammable logic, designed to provide consistent, reliable performance:

-The Q7 - the latest in the Xiphos line of spaceflight-ready miniature processing boards.
+The Q7 - spaceflight-ready miniature processing boards.
 The Q7 retains the small form factor, low mass and power consumption of other models while providing a significant increase in CPU performance (using Xilinx Zynq SoC, including ARM® dual-core Cortex™-A9 MPCore processors) along with various other features.

 The Q7s - the space version of the Q7 featuring space-qualified software that enables enhancements such as triple-mode redundancy, EDAC-protected RAM and upset monitoring.